RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 * attending two of the Mosey events
 * helping prepare dinner and attending dinner<sup>3</sup>

-Any potential house member<sup>14</sup> may be taken out of the selection pool if a current house member privately or publicly raises a serious concern about living with said potential house member<sup>14</sup> to an officer or the house.<sup>4</sup> The President has the authority to waive Mosey requirements if the situation is appropriate; for example, if those applying do not currently reside in Ithaca, or if the selection is less than a few days away.
+Any potential house member<sup>14</sup> may be taken out of the selection pool if a current house member privately or publicly raises a serious concern about living with said potential house member<sup>14</sup> to an officer or the house.
+In this case, the moseyer in question will receive a Rejection notification at the time of mosey decisions.
+Redbud reserves the right to reject any potential house members if it is deemed that they will negatively impact the Redbud community.
+The rejection criteria will be determined by the existing house members, but is to be used only in circumstances where there is real concern about a Moseyer’s behaviors and their ability to adhere to the House’s required responsibilities and community guidelines.<sup>4</sup> The President has the authority to waive Mosey requirements if the situation is appropriate; for example, if those applying do not currently reside in Ithaca, or if the selection is less than a few days away.
 Normally, two people help the President with Mosey as their house projects.

 ## Selection for admission to live in Von Cramm Hall
 * The number of residents of any one gender identity will not exceed 60% of house occupancy at the time.
 The exception to this cap is in the case when there are unfilled openings, but the only people left on the waiting list are of the predominating gender.
 Priority will be given to people who have completed the mosey process even if their acceptance to Redbud exceeds the cap.
 However, if the waiting list is exhausted and the house is not yet filled, the spots are opened up to anybody.
 People are guaranteed a roommate of a gender with which they are comfortable rooming.<sup>5</sup>